daos-stack/daos/NewDocs/DAOS Docker.md

 - Local clone of the GitHub DAOS repo
 - Directly from GitHub

-> I should reconsider this path and build off CentOS8 as its closer to Rocky8.4

-If you prefer a different base than CentOS7, replace the filename "Dockerfile.centos.7" in the command strings below with one of the following."
+If you prefer a different base than CentOS7, replace the filename "Dockerfile.centos.8" in the command strings below with one of the following."
-- Dockerfile.centos.8
+- Dockerfile.centos.7
 - Dockerfile.ubuntu.20.04

 > To perform the steps below, you will need a minimum of 5GB of DDR and 16GB of storage.